magickw/EmployeeTracker/README.md

 `node server.js`

 Then open your browser and type http://localhost:3000/ to run this application on your local machine.

-## Deployed Link
-The link to the deployed application is: https://note-taker-bfguo.herokuapp.com.

 ## Demo
 Below is the demostration of this application: